lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

         ...
   [DONE]

-From the above output, we can see that the loader will rebase **pointer** in the ``__DATA`` segment at offset ``0x20, 0x28, 0x38, ...``.
+From the output above, we can see that the loader will rebase **pointers** in the ``__DATA`` segment at offsets ``0x20, 0x28, 0x38, ...``.

-For those who only care about which exact addresses are relocated, this output is not very user-friendly.
-LIEF also provides a **representation** of this bytecode by creating :class:`lief.MachO.Relocation` object.
-They are the result of the **interpretation** of the bytecode.
+For those who only care about the exact addresses being relocated, this output is not very user-friendly.
+LIEF also provides a **representation** of this bytecode by creating :class:`lief.MachO.Relocation` objects, which are the result of interpreting the bytecode.

-The :attr:`lief.MachO.Binary.relocations` attribute returns an iterator over :class:`lief.MachO.Relocation` objects that **model** a relocation in a similar object as :class:`lief.ELF.Relocation` and :class:`lief.PE.Relocation`.
+The :attr:`lief.MachO.Binary.relocations` attribute returns an iterator over :class:`lief.MachO.Relocation` objects that **model** a relocation, similar to :class:`lief.ELF.Relocation` and :class:`lief.PE.Relocation`.

 .. code-block:: python